Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing of Different RNGs

-In this section, we use our $\STE$ to analyse the statistical properties of random numbers produced by some commonly used RNGs.
-At this stage, we do not apply any post-processing to the RNGs output, however, some of the RNGs that we consider already have post-processing included, in the form of so-called conditioners or deterministic randomness extractors.
-Therefore, in those cases our statistical analysis applies to the joint system comprising both the source of randomness and the existing post-processing in the device.
-We then also use and discuss a NIST min-entropy estimation tool, which provides a min-entropy estimate for use in the second part of our work in which we add and analyse further post-processing.\\
+In this section, we use our $\STE$ to analyse the statistical properties of the random numbers produced by some commonly used RNGs.
+At~this stage of our analysis, we do not apply any post-processing to the RNG's output; however, some of the RNGs that we consider already have post-processing included, in~the form of so-called conditioners or deterministic randomness extractors.
+Therefore, in~cases where the post-processing already exists, our statistical analysis applies to the joint system, which comprises both the randomness (or entropy) source and the existing post-processing in the device.
+Additionally, we use and discuss a NIST min-entropy estimation tool, which provides a min-entropy estimate for our subsequent analysis incorporating various levels of~post-processing.